-Finding it hard to remember all of those figures?
-Don’t fret!
-Thankfully, BeFunky’s Crop Tool comes with preset aspect ratios to get your profile photo crop job just right.
-You can select popular aspect ratios such as 1x1 (square) and adjust the pixel size accordingly - perfect for all of the platforms listed above.
+Thankfully, BeFunky’s Crop tool comes with preset aspect ratios to get your profile photo crop job just right.
+You can select popular aspect ratios such as 1x1 (square) and adjust the pixel size accordingly.
+This makes it perfect for all of the platforms listed above.

 When it comes to your profile pic on dating platforms and apps, you’ll certainly want to put your best foot forward.
 After all, these platforms come with a whole new set of rules, perhaps including ones you weren’t even aware of!

-You see, a 2017 study by dating app Hinge found that men who smile without showing their teeth in their dating app profile photo were 43% more likely to receive a like, while those who faced front-on to the camera boosted their potential like-factor by a massive 102%.
-Yikes!
+A 2017 study by dating app Hinge found that men who smile without showing their teeth in their dating app profile photo were 43% more likely to receive a like, while those who faced front-on to the camera boosted their potential like-factor by a massive 102%.